 Fenggang Yang, Purdue University

 According to data published by the CIA, the population of Uzbekistan consists primarily of Sunni Muslims (88 percent).
-Eastern Orthodox Christians constitute the single largest religious minority group in the country, composing nine percent of the population—particularly within the Russian ethnic minority, which makes up about five percent of the population.
-The remaining three percent of the population practice other religious traditions, including small numbers of Roman Catholics, Jews, Korean Christians, and Shi’a.
-Estimates from the Department of State place Christian demography in greater decline, estimating an Eastern Orthodox population of only four percent and a Sunni population of 93%.
-In either case, estimates confirm Uzbekistan to be a majority Sunni-state wherein ethnic Russians practicing Orthodox Christianity constitute the largest religious minority.
+Eastern Orthodox Christians constitute the single largest religious minority group in the country, composing 9 percent of the population, most of whom are ethnically Russian.
+The remaining 3 percent of the population practice other religious traditions, including small numbers of Roman Catholics, Jews, Korean Christians, and Shi’a Muslims.

 The Uzbek Christian community inhabits a historical nexus point across which major Muslim, Christian, atheist, and other religiously oriented empires have done battle and attempted to enforce specific demographic or ideological visions.
 Uzbekistan once sheltered a large Eastern Christian community; however, Mongol policies targeted and largely expelled these Christians.
 The Russian Empire, by contrast, conquered the region and encouraged the importation of Russian Orthodox Christians—the same Orthodox who were subsequently suppressed by the Soviet Union.
 In the post-Soviet era, the Russian Orthodox Church has gained national primacy in Russia, while tensions between Russian and Muslim ethnic groups have fueled official distaste toward Russian Orthodox communities in other former Soviet States, including Uzbekistan.